 Once you have fully recovered from the symptoms of Zika virus, there is currently no indication that it can affect future pregnancies.
-Because it can take up to two weeks for an infected person to show symptoms of Zika virus, and a further two weeks to recover from the illness, the Royal College of Obstetricians and Gynaecologists (RCOG) in the UK has stated that women should avoid becoming pregnant for a 28 days following travel to an area where Zika virus is circulating.
+Because it can take up to two weeks for an infected person to show symptoms of Zika virus, and a further two weeks to recover from the illness, the Royal College of Obstetricians and Gynaecologists (RCOG) in the UK has stated that as a precaution, women should avoid becoming pregnant for a 8 weeks following travel to an area where Zika virus is circulating.

 What should I do if I travelled to an area where Zika virus is circulating whilst pregnant?